 The key – make it about Christ.

-Because I was so frustrated with the system I was using (i.e., start a new menu each week from scratch), I needed to redesign it to work with my weaknesses and pet peeves.
+Because I was so frustrated with the system I was using (i.e., start a new menu each week from scratch), I needed to redesign it to work with my busy schedule, lifestyle, and family.

 I needed a process that was: